ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 How to update a script
 ----------------------

 #.
-Before updating
+Before updating your script, prepare your chart the same way you would for a new publication, as the current chart will update the one that appears in your script's page.
+The chart published whith your first publication of the script will remain on the script's widget.
 #.
+As you would for a new publication, laod your script in the Editor and click the *Publish Script* button.
-Once in the Publish window, select the *Update Existing Script* button. |Publishing_scripts-10-UpdateExistingScript|
+#.
+Once in the *Publish Script* window, select the *Update Existing Script* button.
+The select the script to update from the *Choose script* dropdown menu.
+Enter your release notes to be published with the update. |Publishing_scripts-10-UpdateExistingScript|
 #.
 Click the *Publish New Version* button. |Publishing_scripts-11-PublishNewVersion|

 .. |Publishing_scripts-01-EditorButton| image:: images/Publishing_scripts-01-EditorButton.png